pdelteil/AvoidThisPrograms/README.md

-# AvoidThisPrograms
+### Objective
-This is a project intented to help Bug bounty hunters identify bad programs and therefore avoid them.
+This is a project intented to help Bug bounty hunters identify bad programs and therefore avoid them, without the burden

-# Objective

-# Curators
-Philippe Delteil (@philippedelteil)

-Retro ()

-# Results - Stats
+### Results - Stats

 Programs will be measured in an (somewhat) objective manner based on: